gitlabhq/gitlabhq/doc/api/project_aliases.md

 }
 ```

-## Create an alias for a project
+## Create a project alias

 Add a new alias for a project.
-Reponds with a 201 when successful, 400 when there are validation errors (e.g. alias already exists).
+Responds with a 201 when successful,
+400 when there are validation errors (e.g. alias already exists):

 ```
 POST /project_aliases